Inside Buddy Foster's World

 Under a gnarly crab apple tree, in an unused portion of our back garden, we buried Socks and Sassy.
 Wrapped in their familiar blankets, with a favourite toy for company, they were interred within two feet of each other.
 How ironic that two creatures who spent their lives avoiding each other should be doomed to spend eternity together.
 Or maybe it’s not so ironic.
 In our minds they were forever one entity: Socks and Sassy, those bloody cats.

 Sassy was my daughter’s cat.
 A slender tortoiseshell, she had the black, brown and orange brindled fur typical of her breed.
 A patch of white under her chin only highlighted the beautiful blend of colours she possessed.
 We rescued Sassy from the incinerator at our local dump when she was just a kitten.
 Although she lived for fourteen years, her feral nature never completely left her.
 She was wary of newcomers and ever ready to turn on a family member if the feeling struck her.

 In our home, Sassy was a queen.
-We were her servants, all too eager to administer to her every need.
+We were her servants, all too eager to minister to her every need.
 She did as she wanted, taking our homage as her due, willing to be worshiped as her royal status demanded, but dismissing us with a snarl and a wag of the tail when she had had enough.